 When many relatives have the same type of cancer it is important to notice if the cancer could be related to smoking.
 For example, lung cancer is commonly caused by smoking, so many cases of lung cancer in a family of heavy smokers is more likely to be due to smoking than to an inherited gene change.

 Examples of family cancer syndromes

 There are many family cancer syndromes, some of these are discussed briefly here as examples.
-For more information about a particular type of cancer and its genetic components, diagnosis, and treatment, please our document about that specific cancer site.
+For more information about a particular type of cancer and its genetic components, diagnosis, and treatment, please see that specific cancer site.

 Hereditary Breast and Ovarian Cancer syndrome

 For many years, doctors noticed that in some families, many of the women developed breast and or ovarian cancer.
 Often the cancers were found at younger than usual ages, and some of the women had more than one cancer.
 Some had breast cancer in both breasts, and some got both breast and ovarian cancer.
 Doctors studying these families coined the term Hereditary Breast and Ovarian Cancer Syndrome (HBOC).